kristjanari/Interactive-Lab-Hub/Lab 4/README.md

 #### Works like and acts like

-The prototype's behaviour and iinnteraction with users is explained in the following video.
+The prototype's behaviour and interaction with users is explained in the following video.

-Document all the prototypes and iterations you have designed and worked on!
-Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
-* "Looks like": shows how the device should look, feel, sit, weigh, etc.
-* "Works like": shows what the device can do
-* "Acts like": shows how a person would interact with the device
+When turned on, the device provides information about how to start the game through audio and visual display.
+When the button is pressed the game starts and music is played.
+The display on the device indicates which fruit to touch next.
+The user has a few seconds to react and gains one point if he successfully toucches the correct fruit.
+If he fails to do it in a timely manner or touches the wrong fruit, a point is deducted.
+The goal of the game is to reach 15 points and when that is achieved the device gives a winning message through audio and visual display.
+The game can then be played again by pressing the green button.